McLabraid/VirusTotal-Parser-Application/README.md

 This Application is entirely in GUI form.
 In order to properly use this application, a user must insert their API key from Virustotal within the code.
 It is suggested to pull the VT.img alongside this tool to allow it to work properly.
+**It is required to add your own VirusTotal API key in the vt variable at the top of the program.**

 _**This tool was created during my Bachelor of Science(Honours) Degree at the Technological University of Dublin as an Application Security assignment.**_